jorgemk85/OneData/README.md

 All the magic will be done when you call any transaction of type Select.
 #### Generic Stored Procedures
-OneData knows that sometimes you need to call a stored procedure that's not a common transaction and for this, you can do the following:
+We know that sometimes you need to call a stored procedure that's not a common transaction and for this, you can do the following:
 ```c#
 Manager.StoredProcedure("<main table affected by your SP>", "<your stored procedure name>", <your connection name; null for default>, new Parameter("<parameter name>", <parameter value>));
 ```
-The parameter ```tableName``` is not really used to execute anything and it will be removed in a future version.
+The parameter `tableName` is not really used to execute anything and it will be removed in a future version.

-The last parameter in this method accepts an array of ```Parameter``` objects.
-This means you could just pass a preconfigured array or parameters or pass one by one.
+The last parameter in this method accepts an array of type `Parameter`.
+This means you could just pass a preconfigured array or pass one by one.

 #### Async Methods
-Every method corresponding to a transaction type can be called using Async, although this calls are not as easy as we wish them to be (yet!).
+Every method corresponding to a transaction type can be called using `Async`, although this calls are not as easy as we wish them to be (yet!).
 Please read the following to understand more.

-This is the list of methods available for Async calls:
+This is the list of methods available for `Async` calls:
 ```c#
 Manager<T>.InsertAsync(T obj, QueryOptions queryOptions)
 Manager<T>.InsertMassiveAsync(IEnumerable<T> list, QueryOptions queryOptions)